rackerlabs/design-system/_component_design/help-beacon.md

 - Do **not** use the beacon in lieu of user experience affordance best practices.
 - Do **not** use other forms of notification to deliver the context, such as automatic [tooltips]({{site.baseurl}}/components/tooltip.html) or directional [popovers]({{site.baseurl}}/components/popovers.html).
 - Do **not** obscure the labeled item with the beacon.
+- You can string multiple beacons together to create a tour experience.
+In this scenario, beacons appear one at a time.
+Ensure that you prioritize the most important or impactful features first.
+Provide an opt-out option on each [popover]({{site.baseurl}}/components/popovers.html) at each step in the tour.

 {% endcolumn %}